Don't Play Us Cheap (film): Music and lyrics

 The film combines the idioms of American and European musicals, with Van Peebles drawing influence from the works of Bertolt Brecht and Kurt Weill.
 The film's songs draw from rhythm and blues, gospel, soul, jazz, rock, pop, doo-wop and blues.
 Rather than using the songs to traditionally move the plot forward, Van Peebles uses them to "form a portrait of the time and place", Harlem in the early 1970s on Saturday evening.
 The characters, within the context of the narrative, are singing along to records which they selected to hear at the party, and are depicted as discussing the songs that form the musical's score.
 The lyrics of "The Eight Day Week" contrasts the labor-intensive lives of Harlem residents with the work of a chain gang.
 Van Peebles' lyrics are often in contrast to the musical style of the songs, as exemplified by "Saturday Night", which espouses the singers' delight in secular values to the tune of gospel music.
 In the audio mix for "I'm a Bad Character", mixing effects were applied to singer Joe Keyes Jr.'s vocals, and dissonant sounds were added to the mix, in order to reflect the character of Trinity's "internal struggle over good and evil", according to Lisa B. Thompson.

 Release

 Media

-After the film was completed, Van Peebles could not find a distributor, and instead staged the script as a musical play on Broadway.
-The stage production ran for 164 performances.
-Van Peebles received two Tony nominations, including best book of a musical.
 A soundtrack album was released in 1972 by Stax Records, as a double album, containing the following track listing:

 The film received a limited theatrical release on January 1, 1973.
 It was largely unseen until it was released on videotape in the mid-1990s.
 In 2021, the film was released on Blu-ray Disc as part of the Criterion Collection's Melvin Van Peebles film collection, Melvin Van Peebles: Essential Films.